DeepLearnI/demo-project/TUTORIAL.md

 To the right of this pane, you will see `main.py`.
 This is a piece of code that was quickly written by one of our machine learning engineers _without using Foundations_.

 The model is a language generator.
-We train it on some Shakespearean text, and the resultant model will be able to synthesize new text that sounds (ostensibly) like Shakespeare.
+We will train it on some Shakespearean text, and the resultant model will be able to synthesize new text that sounds (ostensibly) like Shakespeare.